If you’re considering digital transformation, it may be tempting to jump right in, but first, there are certain strategic decisions you need to make.

 7. Strategic Planning

 Security should be top of mind in any digital transformation.
-As with every other core phase, it requires a dedicated, strategic plan.
-This isn’t a topic that companies can just address as they go.
+This isn’t a concern that companies can just address as they go.

 It’s easy to get caught up in the fast pace of digital transformation.
 There are many new technologies to consider, and it’s exciting to think about how they could benefit your organization.

-However, it’s important to be realistic about this next step.
+However, it’s important to be realistic.
 While digital tools have the capacity to make your organization faster, smarter, and more efficient, they can also open it up to some serious security risks.